Responding to a Complaint

 - Maintain a firm but respectful tone, and avoid aggressive, accusing language.
 Keep your response truthful and professional.

 - Avoid making generalisations.
-Refer to the specific examples stated by the grievant and provide your responses to them or your recollection / version of those events.
+Refer to the specific examples stated by the complainant and provide your responses to them or your recollection / version of those events.

-- Remember that until a grievance is investigated and a decision is made, a grievance is only an allegation, not a fact.
-You will be kept informed of the consequences of any finding that the grievance is substantiated or not substantiated;
+- Remember that until complaint is investigated and a decision is made, a complaint is only an allegation, not a fact.
+You will be kept informed of the consequences of any finding that the complaint is substantiated or not substantiated;

-- Note that all reasonable steps will be taken to respect the confidentiality of the persons involved in a grievance.
+- Note that all reasonable steps will be taken to respect the confidentiality of the persons involved in a complaint.

 Formal complaints of bullying